retroroo/FAITH3ds/README.md

 https://odysee.com/unity3ds:8

+DIMOBLADE has good tutorials on youtube as well.
+He is very helpful on his discord.

 After this, it is the same as normal unity.
 Please work within the 3ds constraints.
 For this specific project I want to try my best to keep it compatible with o3ds.

 # That seems hard, how else can I help?
-I refuse to accept donations until the game is released, until then please bug me to finish it.
+There are support links in my profile.
 Im known for procrastinating, and knowing a game is wanted motivates me.
+Sharing this project on social media would also help.

+Many thanks